 …Continue reading here for Ashley’s Curious Provence post (and beautiful photos) of their visit to the Aiguebrun (or Aigue Brun) River Valley.

 A Long Human History

 Fort Buoux is only 10 kilometres from the centre of Apt, but the clock turns back to another era at this remote fortress.
-Beneath an enormous cliff overhang (one of the largest in the Luberon) traces of human life have been carbon dated to prehistorical times.
-The original settlement on the plateau was a Celtic-Ligurian oppidum, the materials of which were then used in the 13th century to build a fortified hamlet high on this plateau.
+Beneath an enormous cliff overhang (one of the largest in the Luberon), human life traces have been carbon-dated to prehistorical times.
+The plateau’s original settlement was a Celtic-Ligurian oppidum, the materials of which were then used in the 13th century to build a fortified hamlet high on this plateau.
 Persecuted Vaudois sheltered at Fort Buoux after villages were razed in 1545 (read more here).

 Visitor Information Fort de Buoux

 You need to buy a ticket to visit the Fort.

 Fort Buoux is open all year 10h – 17h

 However, given the Fort’s location, it is dangerous to visit on rainy, snowy or windy days.
 The Fort is typically closed on those days, so it is best to call ahead.

 During summer months, when there is a risk of forest fires, the Fort may be closed as well.
 The phone number for the foresty service in the Luberon +33 (0)4 28 31 77 11.

 Decent footwear is highly recommended as the cliff is rocky.